Top 10 Questions about Eternal Wall

 Each answered prayer will be digitally linked to a specific location in the impressive structure.
 Using a bespoke app, you will be able to hold your phone up to a brick and discover the specific answered prayer it represents with either audio, video or text.

 The app will be specially designed to allow you to have access to every brick on-site.
-Even the bricks on the arch, which is 52 meters high.
+Even the bricks on the arch, which is 51.5 metres high.

 Eternal Wall is a piece of public art made up of a million stories of answered prayers.
 Every story is subjective and, as with any piece of art, people from all walks of life will be encouraged to come and admire the structure.
 We do have a validation process to prevent abuse, but ultimately this is a piece of art that thousands of people will contribute to. and it is their answered prayers that make up Eternal Wall.